-- Fertility: Almonds use roughly 60-70 lbs of N per 1000 lbs of kernel crop produced the highest N use of any tree crop commonly grown in California.
+- Fertility: Almonds use roughly 60-70 lbs of Nitrogen (N) per 1000 lbs of kernel crop produced the highest N use of any tree crop commonly grown in California.
 Maintaining orchard N status while maximizing organic production is challenging and expensive.
 In 2011, the nitrogen fertility program in the organic/transitional trees was modified to include more organic fertilizer.
-Yard waste compost was not broadcast after 2011.
+Yard waste compost was not broadcast after this year.
 Organic fertilizer (4-0-2) is being applied through the irrigation system with supplemental applications of sodium nitrate.
-However, the organic treatment areas are N deficient, based on 2014 summer leaf N levels (Table 2), despite early warnings from the April leaf samples and efforts to "hold the line" on N nutrition through the summer.
+However, the organic treatment areas are N deficient, based on 2015 summer leaf N levels (Table 2), despite early warnings from the April leaf samples and efforts to "hold the line" on N nutrition through the summer.
 This drop in leaf N level has occurred as nut production and orchard N use has increased.
-The cost of N fertility is the largest difference between conventional and organic production, costing roughly 5x per acre the amount of the conventional fertility program. - Weed Control: While propane flaming in the tree row has been mostly effective, it is slow and expensive.
+The cost of N fertility is the largest difference between conventional and organic production, costing roughly 5x/acre the amount of the conventional fertility program. - Weed Control: While propane flaming in the tree row has been mostly effective it is slow and expensive.
 Sections of the organic trees received a weed cloth barrier at planting which has prevented most weed growth in the 6 ft. wide tree line but at the considerable expense of \$1500/acre plus yearly repair expenses.
 Weeds were hard to control along the edges of the cloth where mowers couldn't operate without catching/pulling the cloth.
 The weed cloth was removed at the end of 2011 after annual maintenance became too expensive and time consuming to continue.
 The surface drip system was replaced in October 2007 with a dual line subsurface drip system, primarily to reduce weed growth, seed emergence and associated weed control costs.
-This has reduced propane flaming expenses significantly compared to previous seasons. - Disease control: Spring and summer disease control, especially leaf rust, has been a problem in the organic trees.
+This has reduced propane flaming expenses significantly compared to previous seasons.
+Cost effective practices that widen the weed control strip may also contribute to improved tree N availability and tree N status. - Disease control: Spring and summer disease control, especially leaf rust, has been a problem in the organic trees.
 Beginning in 2011, a program of one sulfur spray per month has controlled rust and suppressed spider mites, contributing to a stronger canopy at postharvest.
 This single practice has had the biggest impact on organic production in this demonstration block over the past four seasons (Figure 1).
 In this location, where rolling terrain aide air movement and Class II and III soils limit tree vigor, a successful organic disease management program appears to be as effective and less expensive (data not presented) than a conventional disease management program.

 Table 2.
-2014 Yield / Kernel Size / Leaf %N in organic, transitional and conventionalorchard management blocks.
+2014 Yield / Kernel Size / Leaf %N in organic, transitional and conventional orchard management blocks.
 Nitrogen deficient levels (<2.2 %N) appear in red font.
+The yield data are reduced 10% from field run data to correct for rocks.

-System 2014 Nonpareil yield lbs/Ac Kernels/oz July leaf %N
+System 2015 Nonpareil yield lbs/Ac Kernels/oz July leaf %N

-Conventional 2450 22 2.53
+Conventional 2629 25 2.38

-Transitional 1609 23 2.03
+Transitional 2217 27 2.07

-Organic 1447 23 1.95
+Organic 2079 27 2.00

 Figure 1.
-Nonpareil (NP) yields (kernel lbs./acre) and summer leaf N values (% leaf dry wt) for conventional ("Standard") and organic treatments planted in 2006.
+Nonpareil (NP) yields (kernel lbs/acre) for conventional and organic treatments planted in 2006.